faisaladnanpeltops/s-k8-proxy-rebuild/stable-src/README.md

 Make sure the variable `KUBECONFIG` is pointing to the path of `kubeconfig` file from the current terminal.

-Please note if you want to use an external ICAP server, add these 2 lines in the middle of the below command after updating the IP address.
+[Optional] Please note if you want to use an external ICAP server, add these 2 lines in the middle of the below command after updating the IP address.
 If ICAP_URL is set, icap server will not be deployed as part of this helm chart.

 ```
 --set application.nginx.env.ICAP_URL=icap://<IP address>:1344/gw_rebuild \